What is Personalized Learning?

 - Support for learners: Our Education Guides will work with you and your child to develop a Personalized Learning Plan that meets the interests, learning profile, and developmental needs of your child.
 You will work with the Guide to identify curriculum and experiences that fit with your child’s learning style.
 Your Guide will connect you with community-based learning options.
 The School will pay for these resources, up to a specific dollar amount.

-- Community-based learning: Students have opportunities to learn within their community via trips to local museums, field trips, project-based learning, enrichment classes, lessons, and other community-based activities that are arranged by the school.
+- Community-based learning: Students have opportunities to learn within their community via trips to local museums, field trips, project-based learning, enrichment classes, lessons, workshops, and other community-based activities that are arranged by the school.

 If I enroll my child, do we have to use your curriculum?